 Address: Beachwalk Shopping Centre, Jl Pantai Kuta

-Opening Hours: Open daily from 8am
+Opening Hours: Daily, from 8am.

 THE BEST COFFEE IN BALI: SANUR